martinthomson/tmi/draft-thomson-tmi.md

 intermediary.
 For an intermediary that operates at scale, this means it can be seen as an effective control point.

-The goal of some intermediary deployments is to effect a policy, relying on the ability of a well-placed intermediary to affect multiple protocol interactions and participants.
+In addition to facilitating communications, some intermediary deployments aim to effect a policy.
+This relies on the ability of a well-placed intermediary to affect multiple protocol interactions and participants.

 The ability of an intermediary to affect a large number of network users can be an advantage or vulnerability, depending on perspective.
 For instance, network intermediaries have been used to distribute warnings of impending natural disasters like fire, flood, or earthquake, which save lives and property.
 In contrast, control over large-scale communications can enable censorship
+{{?RFC7754}}, misinformation {{?PARADOX=DOI.10.1080/21670811.2019.1623701}}, or
-{{?RFC7754}}, misinformation, or pervasive monitoring {{?RFC7258}}.
+pervasive monitoring {{?RFC7258}}.

 Intermediaries that can affect many people can therefore be powerful agents for control.
 While the morality of actions taken can be subjective, network users